Aniketkumar7360/cybersphere/README.md

 Compile the Java file (Task1.java).
 Run the compiled Java program.
 Program Options:

 Upon running the program, you will be prompted to choose an option: Insert a new reservation Delete an existing reservation Show all reservations Exit the program Contributing Feel free to contribute to this project by creating issues, suggesting improvements, or submitting pull requests.
 Your contributions are greatly appreciated!

+**Task3**
+Java based ATM: Conveniently perform withdrawals, check balances, and manage accounts with ease.

+Our Java-based Banking System offers a safe and easy way to handle financial transactions.

+Key Features and Objectives:

+Account Management

+Deposit and Withdrawal

+Transaction History

+User Authentication

+This project started to make banking apps simpler and more trustworthy.